Zac Efron Says He’s Feeling Great After Surgery

 Things went silent about Efron or his surgery again until his post today.

-With a fresh haircut and a positive attitude it seems that Efron is doing lots better and is on the mend.
+With a fresh haircut and a positive attitude, it seems that Efron is doing lots better and is on the mend.

-Efron’s career has been plowing forward with his recent role in The Greatest Showman achieving great acclaim with critics and his fan base.
+Efron’s career has been plowing forward with his recent role in The Greatest Showman, achieving great acclaim with critics and his fan base.

 He has also gained widespread attention for his upcoming star role in the film Extremely Wicked, Shockingly Evil and Vile.
 The movie is a drama about the infamous serial killer Ted Bundy, whom Efron portrays in the movie.